tuxies-wiki-team/tuxies-wiki/docs/guides/firefox-userjs.md

 user_pref("zen.view.compact.toolbar-flash-popup", false); // false
 ```

-- ==zen.glance.activation-method=={.info} uses "alt" key to activate glance instead of "ctrl," this preserves the "open in new tab" functionality so you can keep doing ctrl+click!
+- ==zen.glance.activation-method== uses "alt" key to activate glance instead of "ctrl," this preserves the "open in new tab" functionality so you can keep doing ctrl+click!
-- ==zen.splitView.change-on-hover=={.info} set to true changes focus on split tabs without having to use a mouse click, similar to how Linux window managers change focus.
+- ==zen.splitView.change-on-hover== set to true changes focus on split tabs without having to use a mouse click, similar to how Linux window managers change focus.
-- ==zen.tabs.vertical.right-side=={.info} set to true increases productivity by 200%.
+- ==zen.tabs.vertical.right-side== set to true increases productivity by 200%.
-- ==zen.view.compact.hide-toolbar=={.info} set to true hides the url toolbar if you are using multiple toolbars in your Appearance settings.
+- ==zen.view.compact.hide-toolbar== set to true hides the url toolbar if you are using multiple toolbars in your Appearance settings.
-- ==zen.view.compact.toolbar-flash-popup=={.info} set to false disables the tab bar from popping up in compact mode when switching tabs.
+- ==zen.view.compact.toolbar-flash-popup== set to false disables the tab bar from popping up in compact mode when switching tabs.